Program

 Session Block 7 – Panels

-Session 7.1 (10:30-11:30): A longitudinal study on time, space and the self in a postgraduate program in contemplative studies: Psychological, philosophical and educational insights and implications
+ROOM 1: Session 7.1 (10:30-11:30): A longitudinal study on time, space and the self in a postgraduate program in contemplative studies: Psychological, philosophical and educational insights and implications

 • Chiara Mascarello, Ca’ Foscari University of Venice

-• Elisa Paluan, University of Padova, University of Padua
+• Elisa Paluan, University of Padova

 • Bianca Ventura, University of Ottawa

-Session 7.2 (10:30-11:30): Self as process and its effacement: Western and Buddhist psychology views
+ROOM 2: Session 7.2 (10:30-11:30): Self as process and its effacement: Western and Buddhist psychology views

 • Fabio Giommi, Nous- School of Specialization (PsyD) in Psychotherapy mindfulness-oriented, Milano